Barclays finance chief jumps ship to Apollo

 Controllers are primarily accountants responsible for accurate filing and financial reporting and they are usually separate from treasury, where borrowing rates are reported.
 A Barclays spokeswoman could not immediately comment on Kelly's responsibilities.

-Barclays has been fined more that $450 million (289.8 million pounds) for its part in manipulating Libor, the interest rate that is the global benchmark for transactions worth billions of dollars.
+Barclays has been fined more that $450 million for its part in manipulating Libor, the interest rate that is the global benchmark for transactions worth billions of dollars.
+[ID:nLIBOR1]

 Apollo said it entered into a letter agreement with Kelly about the CFO job on July 2.
 Barclays' settlements with U.S. and British authorities regarding Libor were announced on June 27.
 It was not clear for how long Kelly was negotiating a move to Apollo.